rsoika/ben.js/src/site/markdown/index.md

 	<div class="col-4">
           <h1>Simple</h1>
 	<p>Ben.JS is based on an easy to learn Model-View-Controller (MVC) pattern.
-This pattern separates our application into logical building blocks.
+This pattern separates your application into logical building blocks.
 Take a tour through the <a href="tutorial.html">5 Minutes tutorial</a> to learn how to start with Ben.JS, or take a look on the guideline to find further information.
 	</p>

 	</div>